kayaayberk/AYBERK_KAYA.js/README.md

 - **`website`** – current carousel styles used on the site
 - **`screenshot`** – styles matching the hiring case PDF

+  Please change `STYLE_VARIANT` defined in the .js file to `screenshot` to see the carousel theme shown in the PDF.

 ---

 ## Features